biggoron/phonetizer-app/README.md

-# phonetizer-app
+# Phonetizer App
-GCP App Engine App to serve phonetizer as an API service
+Serves the phonetizer-fr-dan package on a GCP App Engine